cysouw/diathesis/text/c04_reflexive.md

 **Notes**

-The verb *äußern* 'to express' has a slightly difference meaning depending on the animacy of the subject.
+The verb *äußern* 'to express' has a slightly different meaning depending on the animacy of the subject.
 With a human subject it normally signifies a verbal utterance \Next[a], while with non-human subjects (who cannot speak) it more generally means 'to show' \Next[b].
 Crucially, with non-human subjects the pronoun *sich* is obligatory \Next[c].

 \ex.
  \a.
 Er äußert sein Bedauern über den Unfall.
  \b.
-Die Krankheit äußert sich durch den Fieber.
+Die Krankheit äußert sich durch das Fieber.
  \c. \* Die Krankheit äußert den Fieber.

 Ist *verschlafen* altmodisch?